 We can analyze current liability using Ratios and Working Capital;

 To assess the total current liability in comparison to the current assets, there are different types of ratios, such as current ratio and Acid test ratio.
-These ratios help analysts and stakeholders understand the adequate amount of current assets that a company has to meet current liability obligation.
-However, these ratios do not give the complete picture of the health of the business.
+These ratios help analysts and stakeholders understand the adequate amount of current assets that a company has to meet its current liability obligation.
+However, these ratios do not give a complete picture of the health of the business.

-For instance, if account payable is due to be paid in the near term but account receivables are not due as of now.
+For instance, if an account payable is due to be paid in the near term but account receivables are not due as of now.
 In this case, although the cash balance of the company would start depleting as they have to honor the accounts payable.
 But the ratio would still show favorable health of a business.

 Current ratio = Current Assets/ Current Liabilities